 Grand Canyon National Park, AZ

-With 4.5 million visitors a year, there’s no question that Grand Canyon National Park ranks as one of the best vacation spots in the US.
+With 4.5 million visitors a year, there’s no question that Grand Canyon National Park ranks as one of the best places to visit in the USA.
 Just standing at the edge of the South Rim can be life-changing as you look out over millions of years of history, formed into massive colorful layers of rock.